Bedroom count

 Share of Ensley rentals at each price point

-Average rent prices in Ensley have increased by 13% over the last month and have increased by 5% since last year.
+Average rent prices in Ensley have remained the same over the last month and have increased by 25% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.